pgrajzl/satellite-overhead/quickstart.md

 interference_events = event_finder.get_satellites_crossing_main_beam()
 ```

-The data is returned as a list of OverheadWindow.
-Which is defined as:
+The data is returned as a list of `OverheadWindow`, which is defined as:

 ```python
 class OverheadWindow: